Rebuilding from Tragedy

 The BC chief of police and a longtime marathoner.

-You were Boston police commissioner during the marathon bombing.
+You were a Boston police superintendent during the marathon bombing.
 What are you thinking about as we near the tenth anniversary?
 The marathon is part of who we are.
 It felt like they had attacked part of us.
 Boston came together so well after the tragedy, rallying behind one another and pulling through.

 If health allows, will you run the marathon this year?
 All three of my children are running, and I’m hoping to run with them.
 This would be my twenty-fourth Boston Marathon, my sixtieth overall, and our first all together.